How to write in plain English

 Use active verbs.
 Make the protagonist of your sentence the person or thing that's doing something, not the thing that is being done.

 - Sarah used the laptop (not: the laptop was used by Sarah)

 - Send your application to...
 (Not: The application needs to be sent to...)

 Why: the active voice makes it easy to see who is doing what.
 It's clear who needs to take action and what they need to do.

 Exception: you might want to use the passive voice if you want to be less direct (to avoid apportioning blame for example).
 Your fine hasn't been paid, is softer than: You haven't paid your fine.

-Why: it's easier to digest information in small chunks.
+Why: it’s easier to find and digest information in small and clearly defined chunks.

 Use bullets to make multiple points easy to scan.
 Use numbered lists to break down sequential steps.